EduardoUmpierre/tesla/README.md

 ## Instalation

 In your terminal, run `$ npm -v` to check the correct version of the NPM.
-If you do not have NPM installed, just run this command in your terminal: `npm install`
+If you do not have NPM installed, just run this command in your terminal: `$ npm install`

 ## How to compile

 In the same window in your terminal, run the following command:

-$ gulp
+`$ gulp`

 And the Gulp application will run all the tasks to concatenate the CSS, JS and HTML.
 Generate from SASS to CSS and so on.